Rubik's Cube group: Subgroups

-$R U D B^2 U^2 B^\prime U B U B^2 D^\prime R^\prime U^\prime,\,\!$ (flip two edges).
+$R U D B^2 U^2 B^\prime U B U B^2 D^\prime R^\prime U^\prime,$ (flip two edges).

-Second, we take the subgroup $C_P$ of cube permutations, the moves which can change the positions of the blocks, but leave the orientation fixed.
+Second, we take the subgroup $C_\text{p}$ of cube permutations, the moves which can change the positions of the blocks, but leave the orientation fixed.
 For this subgroup there are several choices, depending on the precise way 'orientation' is defined.
 (Note: One way of defining orientation is as follows, adapted from pages 314–315 of Metamagical Themas by Douglas Hofstadter.
 Define two notions: the chief color of a block and the chief facet of a position, where a position means the location of a block.
 The chief facet of a position will be the one on the front or back face of the cube, if that position has such a facet; otherwise it will be the one on the left or right face.
 There are nine chief facelets on F, nine on B, two on L, and two on R. The chief color of a block is defined as the color that should be on the block's chief facet when the block "comes home" to its proper position in a solved cube.
 A cube move $X$ preserves orientation if, when $X$ has been applied to a solved cube, the chief color of every block is on the chief facet of its position.)
 One choice is the following group, given by generators (the last generator is a 3 cycle on the edges):